Diocese of Brescia: History

 Bishop Notingus received the title of Count of Brescia for the see from Emperor Louis II in 844, so he and his successors became prince-bishops, civil rulers of the city and the countship.
 Many struggles followed, in particular after Margrave Arduin of Ivrea, who had proclaimed himself King of Italy (1002), had slain the bishop of this city of holding allegiance to Holy Roman Emperor Henry II.
 Henry, to ensure the fidelity of the citizens of Brescia, was obliged to confirm the civil liberty granted them by Arduin, which is the origin of the civic commune of Brescia.
 Bishop Landolfo II (1007) built the church of Santa Eufemia outside the walls.

 During the episcopate of Manfredo Lucciaga (1133), Arnold of Brescia disseminated his teachings, with the result that the governors of the city all but confiscated the property of the churches of Brescia.
-Alberto Rezzato (1213) had the Paterines to contend against; he also brought many relics from the Holy Land.
+Albert of Rezzato (1213) had the Paterines to contend against; he also brought many relics from the Holy Land.
 Blessed Gualla Ronio (1229), of the Friars Preachers, was distinguished for his virtue.
 Berardo Maggi (1275), a Guelph (papal supporter in the Investiture Conflict), was made Duke and Count of the city, and constructed among other works two canals diverting the waters of the Rivers Chiese and Mella, in order to furnish the motive force for many factories.
 Tommaso Visconti (1388) did much for the maintenance of discipline among the clergy.
 Under Bishop Francesco de' Mareri (1418), the preaching of St. Bernardine of Siena wrought a great moral reform in the city of Brescia.
 Pietro dal Monte (1442) adorned the episcopal palace, erected a hospital and wrote various works.
 Paolo Zane (1481) built the shrine of Santa Maria delle Grazie and established the hospital for incurables.

 In the sixteenth century three cardinals succeeded each other: Francesco Cornaro (1532), Andrea Cornaro (1543) and Durante de' Duranti (1551).
 In conformity with the decrees of the Council of Trent, Domenico Bollani (1559) convened a diocesan synod (1574) and founded the seminary.
 Giovanni Dolfin (1579) seconded St. Charles Borromeo in his work of reform, who by his own desire celebrated the obsequies of Bishop Dolfin.
 Bishop Pietro Vito Ottoboni (1654) was later elevated to the papacy under the name of Alexander VIII.
 Cardinal Giovanni Alberto Badoer (1706) was a very zealous pastor, combating in an especial manner the Quietism which occurred his diocese.
 Cardinal Angelo M. Quirini (1727) founded the library of the commune, which took its name from him, and did much towards the restoration of the cathedral.
 During the episcopate of Giovanni Nani (1773) the French invasion took place, with the attendant pillaging of churches and convents.